SRH Symposium 2026- Full Agenda

 Diana Miller - Fisheries Biologist, Wyoming Game and Fish Department

-Dr. Brian Shuman - Climate Scientist, University of Wyoming
+Dr. Bryan Shuman - Climate Scientist, University of Wyoming

 Alex Stacy - Graduate Student, Idaho State University